cea-hpc/mpc/mpcframework/MPC_Doc/man/man1/mpc_cc.md

     - *command*: displays the absolute path to the underlying compiler.
 This last value is equivalent to what **mpc\_compiler\_manager** is able to do.

-**--use:***token*
+**\-\-use:***token*

 : Depending on *token*, invoke the supplied compiler with only a subset of arguments.
 The following values for *token* are accepted:
     - *command*: call the underlying compiler without any implicit arguments.
       User can provide its own argument list.

+**-cc=***compiler*
+: Force the compilation wrapper to use the designated compiler instead of the default one.
+This may be convenient to punctually override the compiler management, avoiding the pain to change the default compiler back and forth.
+Even if the option mention 'cc', it can be used for any language, like C++ and Fortran.

 **-fmpc-privatize**, **-fnompc-privatize**

 : The privatization is steered by the use of the flag **-fmpc-privatize**.
 It will make the application compatible with a thread-based MPI usage, by privatizing every global/static variables, changing their scope to have different copies for each MPI 'process' (becoming threads in a thread-based context).
-This flag will enable compilation optimisations, but does not limit the application to be run in thread-base mode only. the **--fnompc-privatize** only as an 'explicit' interest.
+This flag will enable compilation optimisations, but does not limit the application to be run in thread-base mode only. the **\-\-fnompc-privatize** only as an 'explicit' interest.
 If specified multiples times, only the last occurence prevails.

 **-fmpc-tlsopt**, **-fnompc-tlsopt**
 : Because global/variables are translated into multi-level TLS variables